matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 The `deployProxy` method (and other deploy/upgrade methods from the zkUpgrades) needs to know which wallet to use to deploy smart contracts.
 For this reason, the wallet needs to have a configured provider that connects it to the specific zkSync Era network.

-The provider is configured in the hardhat config file with the RPC URL of the network, see the example below.
+The provider is configured in the `networks' part of the hardhat config file (provided at the top of the page) with the RPC URL of the network:

 ```typescript
 defaultNetwork: 'zkSyncNetwork',